reiserlab/Modular-LED-Display/docs/guidelines_hardware.md

 ### Further Readings {#design-further-readings}

-- [CirctuiHub: Taking the hard out of hardware](https://circuithub.com/how-it-works): Explains how to upload native design files to the manufacturer and use their revision history system
+- [CircuitHub: Taking the hard out of hardware](https://circuithub.com/how-it-works): Explains how to upload native design files to the manufacturer and use their revision history system

-## Fabrication files {#fabricaton}
+## Fabrication files {#fabrication}

 "Fabrication files" is a set of files sufficient to produce the PCBs.
 The EDA tools generate the files from the PCB design files.
 Although file types are, in general, defined by industry standards, there are small differences between PCB manufacturers and tools.
 Either Cadence tool as well as KiCad support different settings for each of the generated files.
 It would be tedious to explain the various options.
 Instead, we list some best practices that create something similar to the lowest common denominator and have proven to work so far.
 We hope to improve these descriptions over time.